-Accounts are emailed to families by the Catholic Schools Office at the beginning of Term 1 followed by monthly statements from the school office.
+Accounts are emailed to families by the Catholic Schools Office at the beginning of Term 1 followed by monthly statements.

 Our preferred method of payment is by BPAY.
-Fees can also be paid by Qkr, Cash, EFTPOS, Credit Card (Visa & MasterCard).
+Fees can also be paid by, Cash, EFTPOS, Credit Card (Visa & MasterCard).